6.1 Boards of Examiners

 b) As set out in the Determination of Honours Degree Classifications Policy, an Honours degree Discussable Case is defined as one where a student’s mark falls within the higher classification but does not meet the predominance criteria of at least 50% of all their grades falling in that higher classification

-c) The Awards Board is responsible for recording all decisions and notifying final award classifications to Academic Registry by the advised date.
+c) The Awards Board is responsible for recording all decisions and notifying final award classifications by the advised date.

 d) During a meeting of an Awards Board, members will:

-(ii) discuss and take decisions on any Discussable Cases in line with the provisions of the Determination of Honours Degree Classifications Policy and 126.96.36.199b.
+(ii) discuss and take decisions on any awards determined by the algorithm for which there is a concern and any Discussable Cases in line with the provisions of the Determination of Honours Degree Classifications Policy and 18.104.22.168b;

 (iii) consider comments from the external examiner(s) on the assessment process and standards of student attainment;